 In 1966, I was living with my family in Lima, Perú.
 Even though I was very young and spoke only Spanish, I remember sitting in a small theatre watching The Beatles in “A Hard Day’s Night” and being totally mesmerized.
 That seemingly small moment was the catalyst for my lifelong celebration of creativity, art and expression.
 Today, that celebration is at the heart of Elevation, the communications agency I founded in 2001.
 Initially conceived as a creative boutique focused on the Hispanic market, we’ve grown Elevation to be an award-winning, full-service agency with an array of global customers – including Fortune 500 companies and federal agencies.

 Because Elevation is a family, in every sense of the word, I may be most proud of the fact that Elevation was recognized as one of the Best Places to Work by Washingtonian magazine.
 We also received the Blue Ribbon Award from the U.S. Chamber of Commerce as one of the 2013 Top-100 Small Businesses in America.

-I earned my BA Degree in Communications from Quincy University and started my career working on MCI and Bell Atlantic’s strategic marketing teams.
+I earned my BA Degree in Communications from Quincy University and started my career understanding predictive analytics and working on MCI and Bell Atlantic’s strategic marketing teams.
 In 1986, I was the director of marketing for ZGS Communications, a leading Hispanic-owned agency where I first began to see and feel the future boom of the Hispanic community’s impending growth.